PicassoEEA/carAuctionAnalysis/README.md

 - **Price Information**
   The selling price at auctions, which is the primary focus of the dataset and can be used for trend analysis and predictive modeling.

-## Use Cases

-This dataset is ideal for:
-- **Pricing Trend Analysis**: Explore how various factors influence used car prices at auctions.
-- **Predictive Modeling**: Build machine learning models to predict auction prices based on vehicle and auction attributes.
-- **Market Insights**: Gain a deeper understanding of the used car auction market dynamics.

----

 ### Additional Information